CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'Opentrons', 'OT-2', 'Flex', 'Protocol API', 'Protocol API v2', 'production Opentrons protocols'.
-Also includes the differentiator 'pylabrobot' to help with routing decisions.
+Includes strong natural trigger terms users would say: 'Opentrons', 'OT-2', 'Flex', 'Protocol API', 'Protocol API v2', 'production Opentrons protocols'.
+Also distinguishes from 'pylabrobot' for multi-vendor scenarios, which helps with routing.

 3 / 3